 This course teaches veterinary practices as they relate to both large and small animal species.
-Students participating in this course will be required to complete 500 hours of veterinary observation hours and pay a \$125 fee for the vet tech certification exam.
+Students participating in this course will be required to complete 500 hours of veterinary observation hours in earning the Certified Veterinarian Assistant Certification.
 Students should strongly consider taking this course during 11th grade and participating in Practicum in Agriculture during 12th grade.
-This allows students their senior year to complete the large number of observation hours as part of their school day.
+This allows students' time needed during their senior year to complete the observation hours as part of the school day.
+Students taking this course should work towards the Certified Veterinarian Assistant Level I and Licensed Veterinarian Technician Certifications.

-RANGE ECOLOGY AND MANAGEMENT \$65.00 certification fee
+RANGE ECOLOGY AND MANAGEMENT

 This course is designed to develop students' understanding of rangeland ecosystems and sustainable forage production.
 Students in this course will be required to participate in the Pesticide Applicator's License program.
-Certification exams cost \$65.00.
-Students in this course are encouraged to participate in the land and range team.
+Students in this course are encouraged to participate in the land and rangeteam.

-ANIMAL SCIENCE 60050 Prerequisite: 3 science credits Credit: 1
+ANIMAL SCIENCE 60050 Prerequisite: Biology and Chemistry or IPC; Algebra I and Geometry Credit: 1

-This course examines the interrelatedness of human, scientific, and technological dimensions of livestock production.
-Instruction is designed to allow for the application of scientific and technological aspects of animal science through field and laboratory experiences.
+This course examines the interrelatedness of human, science, and technological dimensions of livestock production.
+Instruction is designed to allow for the application of scientific and technological aspects of animal science through field and laboratory experience.

-WILDLIFE, FISHERIES, AND ECOLOGY MANAGEMENT \$20.00 certification fee
+WILDLIFE, FISHERIES, AND ECOLOGY MANAGEMENT

 This course examines the management of game and non-game wildlife species, fish, and aqua crops and their ecological needs as related to current agricultural practices.
 Students in this course will be required to participate in the Hunter and Boater Education Certification exams.
-Certification exams cost \$10 each.